-Employee Experience can be referred to as a driving factor for the ways in which companies are changing their relationship with their workers.
-It has forced the companies to focus on new and more innovative ways to identify how their employees can function best.
+It can be challenging to define EX without using its exact terms.
+Employee Experience is a series of wide-ranging experiences, events and moments in time, both short and long-term, that encapsulate an individual's overall experience of their workplace.
+EX can be referred to as a driving factor for the ways in which companies are changing their relationship with their employees.
+It has forced companies to focus on new and more innovative ways to identify how their employees can perform at their most optimum.

-Contrary to popular belief, the employee experience of a person doesn’t start after he is hired and is entrusted with a certain set of Key Performance Indicators (KPIs).
+Contrary to popular belief, the employee experience of a person doesn’t start after they are hired and entrusted with a certain set of Key Performance Indicators (KPIs).
 According to Integrify, a US-based business process management platform, EX begins way before that, right when the person finds a vacancy and starts imagining what working for them would feel like.

 From an employer’s perspective, the ‘ask’ from the workers isn’t anymore about submitting a certain assessment on time.
 It is about coming up with solutions to a problem accurately and effectively.